Emergency Dentist in Weston

 If the pain is so severe that it can not be tolerated please call 911 or go to the nearest hospital.

-The most common reasons why severe pain may occur are: a lost filling, a falling or defective crown, a broken or injured tooth, an infection in the gums, all these symptoms can be reviewed by our Dental Specialists at the time of your arrival at our Weston Dental Clinic.
+The most common reasons why severe pain may occur are: a lost filling, a falling or defective crown, a broken or injured tooth, an infection in the gums, all these symptoms can be reviewed by our Emergency Dentists at the time of your arrival at our Weston Dental Clinic.

 While you are at home a quick way to relieve pain is applying ice to the affected area for about 20 minutes.
 In Addition, if this does not help, you can take acetaminophen as indicated in the envelope.